anya-chauhan/anya-chauhan.github.io/_pages/Resume.md

 ## 🛠️ Projects & Internships

-### Intern, Harvard Medical School / Mass General Hospital
+### Intern, Mass General Hospital/ Harvard Medical School
 **Duration:** June 2024 - Present (Summer Stipend for 3 Months)
 Working on ALZ-PINNACLE, a GNN model that integrates protein, cell-type, and tissue data within a unified latent space.
 Tasks included pre-training the model on extensive protein interaction data and investigating the role of APOE, a major genetic risk factor for Alzheimer’s.